phecko/vue-lightbox/README.md

 ## Todo

-- add animate :
-	- lightbox show/hide
-	- container resize
-	- image change

 - add watch when props change

+- add for different browser